Decktopus Content Team

 - Chris Anderson, the head of TED, said: “At a time when the right idea presented the right way can ripple across the world at the speed of light…public speaking is the key to unlocking empathy, stirring excitement, sharing knowledge and insights, and promoting a shared dream.”

 - Creating a presentation, as opposed to an essay, can be a more collaborative task that can allow students to work together and support each other.
+Also, if you're having trouble writing an essay, you can try getting help from a college essay writing services.

 Can Decktopus help?